siddhartha-gadgil/DeptWeb/_seminars/2019/2019-02-22-samarpita-ray.md

 We construct Grothendieck spectral sequences for their cohomologies by using their rational Hom objects and higher derived functors of coinvariants.

+(Joint work with Abhishek Banerjee and Mamta Balodi.)